GIScience/gis-training-resource-center/content/Module_7/fr_qgis_module_7_ex1.md

 - Prévoyez du temps à la fin pour répondre aux questions ou aborder les éventuels problèmes rencontrés lors de tâches.
 - Laissez un moment pour des questions ouvertes.

-- Show and explain each step yourself at least twice and slow enough so everybody can see what you are doing, and follow along in their own QGIS-project.
-- Make sure that everybody is following along and doing the steps themselves by periodically asking if anybody needs help or if everybody is still following.
-- Be open and patient to every question or problem that might come up.
-Your participants are essentially multitasking by paying attention to your instructions and orienting themselves in their own QGIS-project.

 :::

 ## Données